reactivemarbles/DynamicData/README.md

 ### Why use it?

-It makes the management of in memory-data easy and is no exageration to say it can save thousands of lines of code.
+It makes the management of in-memory data easy and is no exageration to say it can save thousands of lines of code.

 ### Go on then show me